hashicorp/terraform-provider-google/website/docs/r/resource_manager_lien.html.markdown

 * `origin` -
   (Required)
-  A stable, user-visible/meaningful string identifying the origin of the Lien, intended to be inspected programmatically.
+  A stable, user-visible/meaningful string identifying the origin of the Lien, intended to be inspected programatically.
 Maximum length of 200 characters.

 * `parent` -